On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Experiments

 where $K$ is a proportionality constant, and $h(r)$ is the height of the drop.
-To verify the linear relationship between fluorescence intensity, height-averaged protein concentration, and droplet height, we performed a series of calibration experiments.
+To verify the linear relationship between fluorescence intensity, height-integrated protein mass fraction, and droplet height, we performed a series of calibration experiments.
 A calibration chamber was constructed using glass slides arranged in an L-shaped geometry, where $L$ denotes the horizontal length of the base and $H$ the vertical height.
 A thin coverslip was placed on top to enclose the chamber.
 This configuration creates a wedge-shaped volume of solution with a linearly varying height $h = x (H/L)$ where $x$ is the horizontal direction.
 By translating the microscope objective along this direction, we can access fluorescence signals at known and controllable sample heights, enabling calibration of the fluorescence response as a function of height.
 We acquired fluorescence images of protein solutions with $\overline{w}_p = 0.003,\, 0.025,\, 0.05,\, 0.1$.
-Higher protein concentrations ($\overline{w}_p > 0.1$) could not be dissolved in water and salt to produce a uniform mixture.
-For each concentration, we verified the linear relationship between fluorescence intensity and solution height (see figure~\ref{fig:Cal_ConstInt}a).
-To test the dependence on $\overline{w}_p$, we found that the slopes of the fitted lines relating intensity to height scale linearly with the height-averaged protein concentration (see figure~\ref{fig:Cal_ConstInt}b).
+Higher protein mass fraction ($\overline{w}_p > 0.1$) could not be dissolved in water and salt to produce a uniform mixture.
+For each protein mass fraction, we verified the linear relationship between fluorescence intensity and solution height (see figure~\ref{fig:Cal_ConstInt}a).
+To test the dependence on $\overline{w}_p$, we found that the slopes of the fitted lines relating intensity to height scale linearly with the height-integrated protein mass fraction (see figure~\ref{fig:Cal_ConstInt}b).
 As a consequence of this linearity, from equation \eqref{eq:LinearIr}, the total amount of light intensity $\mathcal{I}(t)$ follows

 where $R_c$ is the contact radius and $M_p$ is the total amount of protein in the droplet, that remains constant throughout the experiment.
 At the beginning of the evaporation process, the relatively high contact angle (approximately $60^\circ$) leads to optical reflections near the contact line, which artificially increase the measured fluorescence intensity $\mathcal{I}(t)$.
 To avoid this artifact, our analysis begins only after these reflections disappear and the system enters a regime in which $\mathcal{I}(t)$ remains constant.
 Within this regime, the intensity varies by less than 1\% throughout each experiment.
 Following this stable period, droplets exposed to low and medium relative humidity eventually crystallize, causing a sharp increase in $\mathcal{I}(t)$.
 Our analysis is therefore restricted to the temporal window between the disappearance of initial reflections and the onset of crystallization (see figure~\ref{fig:Cal_ConstInt} c).